 - 1 pair of espadrilles (picture in my Italian villa post)

-It should be noted, whilst I visited Porto at the end of February, these items are just as applicable for a spring weekend break in Porto.
+It should be noted, whilst I visited Porto at the end of February, these items are just as applicable for an autumn or spring weekend break in Porto.

 The key to packing is to always leave plenty of room for any purchases or, if you are really packed to the rafters take a minimalistic companion with you!
 I hope this post has helped you pack for Porto, alleviating any stress from an upcoming trip.